 Runner’s knee and upper cervical chiropractic care?
 This original story appeared in the Fall 2013 NUCCA News, the quarterly newsletter of the the National Upper Cervical Chiropractic Association.
 It was part of one of three very different stories about healing through upper cervical care.
-This true-life story comes from Dr. Nathan Wheat in central Iowa, and was written by Dr. Zachary Ward.
+This true-life story comes from Dr. Nathan Wheat, and was written by Dr. Zachary Ward.

 Amanda Stevenson’s Knee Pain